VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputUpdateRoleInnerType.md

 # InputUpdateRoleInnerType ==~object~==

-The `InputUpdateRoleInnerType` represents the input data required to update the details of a role.
+This type represents the input data required to update the details of a role.

 ## Fields